kgaughan/descant/docs/development.md

 It's recommended you install [uv] and [just] to manage your development environment.

+!!! note

+    The following assumes you've made sure to install the `sqlite` group with `uv sync --group sqlite`.
+If you've configured your development environment with `just devel`, this should be the case.

 Create a file called `descant.ini`: this will store various settings, including the locations of your master key and the database connection string: